tina1998612/ICOsmartContractTest/README.md

-# MXB--smartContractTest
+# Overview
-Status ICO smart contract unit testing with the truffle framework (Internship project)
+Status ICO smart contract unit testing with the truffle framework

 ## Usage
 1. open a separate terminal window and run `testrpc`